sreeja6707/Assignment_js/readme.md

 Hello, undefined! = printed after 1 second
 Hello, undefined! = printed after 2 seconds

-For the program to work as expected, we can use "let" instead of "var", since "let" has scope of block.
-Snd for each iteration, i is initialized and the value gets printed correctly.
+To work as expected, we can use "late" instead of "VAR", because "late" has the scope of blocks.
+SND for each recurrence, I have been awarded and the value is printed correctly.